revaturelabs/interviewquestions/Java/Maven/Project Coordinates.md

 <blockquote>

-- There are two additional coordinates used in maven but not to uniquely identify the project.
+- There are two additional coordinates used in Maven but not to uniquely identify the project.
 	- **Packaging** - Which defines the project type (WAR,JAR).
 	- **Classifiers** - Which is used to distinguish between the artifacts created for two versions.
 - **Example** for these coordinates.